IPv6 packet: Fragmenting

 A packet containing the first fragment of an original (larger) packet consists of five parts: the per-fragment headers (the crucial original headers that are repeatedly used in each fragment), followed by the Fragment extension header containing a zero Offset, then all the remaining original extension headers, then the original upper-layer header (alternatively the ESP header), and a piece of the original payload.
 Each subsequent packet consists of three parts: the per-fragment headers, followed by the Fragment extension header, and by a part of the original payload as identified by a Fragment Offset.

 The per-fragment headers are determined based on whether the original contains Routing or Hop-by-Hop extension header.
 If neither exists, the per-fragment part is just the fixed header.
 If the Routing extension header exists, the per-fragment headers include the fixed header and all the extension headers up to and including the Routing one.
 If the Hop-by-Hop extension header exists, the per-fragment headers consist of only the fixed header and the Hop-by-Hop extension header.

 In any case, the last header of the per-fragment part has its Next Header value set to 44 to indicate that a Fragment extension header follows.
 Each Fragment extension header has its M flag set to 1 (indicating more fragments follow), except the last, whose flag is set to 0.
 Each fragment's length is a multiple of 8 octets, except, potentially, the last fragment.

-The per-fragment headers were historically called the "unfragmentable part", referring to pre-2014 possibility of fragmenting the rest of the header.
+The per-fragment headers were historically called the "unfragmentable part", referring to the pre-2014 possibility of fragmenting the rest of the header.
 Now no headers are actually fragmentable.